 - Environmental Careers Worker Training Program This program is focused on delivering comprehensive training to disadvantaged inner city young adults in order to prepare them for employment in the fields of environmental restoration and hazardous materials.
 Read NIEHS's findings about the economic impact of the ECWTP.

 - Hazmat Disaster Preparedness Training Program This program will enhance the safety and health training of current hazardous materials workers and chemical responders, to train skilled response personnel, to create materials and deliver training to weapons of mass destruction response workers and to augment prevention and preparedness efforts in a wide variety of high risk settings.

-The University of Washington NIEHS WTP also participates in the Washington State Building and Construction Trades King County Pre-Apprenticeship Construction Education (PACE) Program by providing health and safety training to PACE students.
+The University of Washington NIEHS WTP participates in the Pre-Apprenticeship Construction Education (PACE) Program in Seattle by providing safety training to PACE students.
 PACE is a construction training program focused on preparing people for the construction trade apprenticeship programs and high paying careers in the construction industry.
-PACE is run by an experienced and committed team with strong ties to the union construction apprenticeships.
-The training focuses on student success and meeting the workforce standards of the industry.
-PACE is part of the Washington State Building and Construction Trades Council, which represents over 70,000 union construction workers in Washington State.
+PACE is run by ANEW, the oldest, continuously running pre-apprenticeship program in the nation with a successful reputation for training people to enter the construction industry.